 Reduction of Corticosteroid Dosage: Do not discontinue systemic, topical, or inhaled corticosteroids abruptly upon initiation with DUPIXENT.
 Reductions in corticosteroid dose, if appropriate, should be gradual and performed under the direct supervision of a physician.
 Reduction in corticosteroid dose may be associated with systemic withdrawal symptoms and/or unmask conditions previously suppressed by systemic corticosteroid therapy.

-Patients with Co-Morbid Asthma: Advise patients with atopic dermatitis or CRSwNP who have co-morbid asthma not to adjust or stop their asthma treatments without consultation with their physician.
+Patients with Co-Morbid Asthma: Advise patients with atopic dermatitis or CRSwNP who have co-morbid asthma not to adjust or stop their asthma treatments without consultation with their physicians.

 Parasitic (Helminth) Infections: It is unknown if DUPIXENT will influence the immune response against helminth infections.
 Treat patients with pre-existing helminth infections before initiating therapy with DUPIXENT.
 If patients become infected while receiving treatment with DUPIXENT and do not respond to anti-helminth treatment, discontinue treatment with DUPIXENT until the infection resolves.

-- Atopic Dermatitis: The most common adverse reactions (incidence ≥1% at Week 16) in adult patients with atopic dermatitis are injection site reactions, conjunctivitis, blepharitis, oral herpes, keratitis, eye pruritus, other herpes simplex virus infection, and dry eye.
-The safety profile in adolescents through Week 16 was similar to that of adults with atopic dermatitis.
-In an open-label extension study, the long-term safety profile observed in adolescents through Week 52 was consistent with that seen in adults with atopic dermatitis.
+- Atopic dermatitis: The most common adverse reactions (incidence ≥1% at Week 16) in adult patients are injection site reactions, conjunctivitis, blepharitis, oral herpes, keratitis, eye pruritus, other herpes simplex virus infection, and dry eye.
+The safety profile in children and adolescents through Week 16 was similar to that of adults with atopic dermatitis.
+In an open-label extension study, the long-term safety profile of DUPIXENT in adolescents and children observed through Week 52 was consistent with that seen in adults with atopic dermatitis.

 - Asthma: The most common adverse reactions (incidence ≥1%) are injection site reactions, oropharyngeal pain, and eosinophilia.